bsdpot/potluck/mastodon-s3/README.md

 The BUCKETREGION parameter is the S3 region.

 ## Optional Parameters

+The S3UPNOSSL parameter will set `http://` uploads to S3 object storage, such as a local minio where self-signed certificate fails.
+Otherwise defaults to `https://`.

 The MAILPORT parameter is the SMTP port to use of the mail server.
 It defaults to port `25` if not set.